mattvenn/teensy-audio-fx/binaries/README.md

+# sáb 18 sep 2021 18:36:15 CEST

+* switched from stereo freeverb to Eric's adjusted mono reverb.
+Doesn't have damping but sounds a lot better.

 # lun 03 may 2021 22:29:35 CEST

 * added an average for beat_ms because slight changes in detected incoming sync would change delay size by a few ms, leading to unwanted